GoldenStarCode/test/README.rst

 **Remark**

-1. Note that the signed version implemented here is diffrent from the signed vesion used in curve2vec feature mapping.
+* Note that the signed version implemented here is different from the signed version used in curve2vec feature mapping.
 Indeed, the signed distance that is computed by distance function here is unsigned distance value with sign according to the right hand rule considering the orientation of the curve.

-2. Signed version of this function will gives zero for points that can't be signed by right hand rule.
-    For an example assume curve [ [0,0], [1,1] ] and point [-1,-1], then the result in signed version is 0.
+* Signed version of this function will give zero for points that their sign cannot be determined by the right hand rule.
+As an example consider the curve [ [0,0], [1,1] ] and point [-1,-1].
+Then the value of the signed version is 0.

 **Examples**